TheoAcker12/grav-tutorial/pages/02.base-tutorial/03.themes-and-plugins/docs.md

 Unfortunately, while the Readme for Quark is very helpful, it does not describe what plugins it automatically supports.
 However, we will install several plugins that are commonly supported.

-We already have Grav and the Bootstrap4 theme, of course.
-We also already have the Admin, Bootstrapper, Form, and Login plugins.
-The Bootstrapper plugin was installed as a dependency of the theme, and the others were installed automatically when we installed Grav.
-To install the others, we will need to go to the _Plugins_ tab on the admin panel and the click the _Add_ button.
+To start with, we will need to go to the _Plugins_ tab on the admin panel and the click the _Add_ button.

 ![add plugin](add-plugins.png)